 Why Can't Some People See Magic Eye Pictures?

-Earlier this month, I explained how Magic Eye pictures work.
-A lot of people commented about how they can never see the hidden image.
+When we discussed how Magic Eye pictures work, a lot of people commented about how they can never see the hidden image.
 So what gives?
 Is there something wrong with these people's eyes?
 Are they cursed?
 Are there really no hidden pictures?
 Is this all a hoax?

 If your eyes are fine, then your Magic Eye problems could just be a matter of technique.
 The makers of Magic Eye offer this advice: